We help you tackle the unexpected

 - Focus on communication.
-Parents and guardians are welcome to every appointment, but after the first visit, teens may come to appointments alone.
+Parents and guardians are welcome at every appointment, but after the first visit, teens may come to appointments alone.
 During each visit, one of our team members will spend time with you and your child together, in addition to spending time with your teen individually.
 Though some conversations are held privately with the teen, if there is ever a serious issue, we share that with the parent or guardian.
 And, we encourage open communication between teens and their parents.

 - We have connections.
-We work in conjunction with health experts in other Children’s departments, such as the blood disorder program, to provide kids with the advanced services needed to address gynecological issues.
+We work with health experts in other Children’s departments, such as the blood disorder program, to provide kids with the advanced services needed to address gynecological issues.
 Together, we offer girls the latest treatment options available.

 At Children’s, not only do we use leading-edge treatments and procedures to treat a girl’s current condition, we also take into consideration her future reproductive needs.
 We know that girls want to grow into strong, healthy woman, and that’s our goal, too.